Skip to main content

 #

-• I color-code patch cables for aesthetic and sanity.
+I color-code patch cables.
+It’s equal parts aesthetic and sanity.

-• I still use OneNote for time tracking — not because it’s perfect, but because it creates clear accountability for clients.
-It shows what I did, how long it took, and leaves a trail of notes for the next tech to understand how things were set up.
+I use OneNote for time tracking, not because it’s the best tool for it, but because it creates clear accountability.
+It shows what was done, how long it took, and leaves enough context for the next person to understand how things were set up.

-• My homelab’s uptime has outperformed some production networks I’ve inherited (not naming names).
+My homelab’s uptime has outperformed some production networks I’ve inherited.